ibm-cloud-docs/cloud-object-storage/basics/archive.md

 **Note:** Existing transition rules will be maintained for objects that were already written to the bucket before the rules were deleted.

-Cloud IAM users must have the `Writer` role to remove a lifecycle policy from a bucket.
+Cloud IAM users must have at a minimum the `Writer` role to remove a lifecycle policy from a bucket.

 Classic Infrastructure Users must have `Owner` permissions on the bucket to remove a lifecycle policy from a bucket.